Subscribe to Newsletter

 How do leadership positions at big pharma companies differ from the nonprofit arena?

 A lot of things are similar.
 We’re set up as a biotech so the organizational structure feels very similar and we have the same quality management systems.
-The differences lie in investment incentives; you see this a lot in a nonprofit, and in the relationships.
+The differences lie in investment incentives.
 Our partners are more willing to work with us because we don't have a commercial or profit-orientated target.
 People understand that we are doing this to get products to people who need them.

 NEWS